GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 ### 3.2 Feature importance

-The following figure presents average variable importance for the three products after 30 cycles of up- and down-sampling and k-fold cross-validation.
+The following presents average variable importance for the three products after 30 cycles of up- and down-sampling and k-fold cross-validation when PC summing up to 95% of variance are employed.
 The random forest trained on 2D data consider four sets of principal components important in terms of classification.
 The SVM with polynomial kernel trained on 3D data considers five sets of principal components in terms of classification.

 ``` r
 load("Data/Best model 2D varimp and cm.RData")